 This league introduces the boys to full competitive baseball.
 Basic rules of baseball are followed with some exceptions.
 Bases are set 60’ apart and the pitcher’s rubber is 46’ from home plate.
 Players pitch the entire game and base stealing in introduced.
 Modifications include: pitchers limited to a maximum of two innings per game and all boys bat in consecutive order throughout the game.
 Games are six innings long and each player must play in the field for a minimum of three innings.
 Games are played at the Police Field.

-Starting with the 2014 Season, the Major Boys league is introducing advanced baseball to its in-house program.
-Major League rules will be used with some modifications.
-Bases will be set at 70’ and the pitcher’s plate at 50'.
-Base runners will be permitted to take leads and pitchers will learn to hold them closer by using the “stretch” pitch delivery.
-The “dropped-third-strike” rule will be added.
+Starting with the 2014 Season, the Major Boys league introduced advanced baseball to its in-house program.
+Major League rules are used with some modifications.
+Bases are set at 70’ and the pitcher’s plate at 50'.
+Base runners are permitted to take leads and pitchers learn to hold runners closer by using the “stretch” pitch delivery.
+The “dropped-third-strike” rule has been added.
 All players continue to bat in order throughout the game and must play a defensive position for a minimum of three innings.
 Free substitution is still allowed except for the pitching.
 Pitchers are subject to a pitch count to avoid the risk of overuse.
 Games last seven innings.
 Rosters are limited to maximize each player’s opportunity to play.
 Games are played at the Police Field.

 Bandits Travel Baseball Teams (separate 10-year-old, 11-year-old, & 12-year-old teams)